Elephant Sanctuaries in India To Spend Time With The Majestic Mammals

 Address: Kottapadi Road, Trishul, Iringaprom, Kerala Cost: Entry fee is INR 10 per person.
 Cameras are charged at INR 25 per camera.

 Dubare is a delta island naturally created by the Kaveri river and surrounded by beautiful green forests.
 Elephants from the Karnataka forest reserve flock to Dubare on the bank of the river Kaveri in Kodagu.
 The Dubare Elephant Camp is an essential base for the Karnataka Forest Department's elephants.
-Here, you can engage in trekking, get a ride atop an elephant, help in their feeding and bathing routines and so on.
-Dubare forest is a scenic place with numerous species of birds and animals.
+Here, you can engage in trekking and getting a ride atop an elephant which is not recommended as it is proven to be harmful to the elephants.
+Dubare Forest is a scenic place with numerous species of birds and animals.
 Add to that the backdrop of the serene river and you have the perfect relaxation spot for your vacation.
 Animals such as sambhar, spotted deer, tigers, leopards, wild dogs, gaur, bears and even crocodiles can be spotted here.
 And if you want a break from all the elephantine fun, there's always still water rafting.
 For a fee of INR 600, you can enjoy a brief adventure on the river here.
 Aside from the elephant training camp, two other forest attractions are Nisargadhama and Veerabhoomi.

 Cost: Travelling to the camp costs INR 20 per person via boats.
 Connectivity: The nearest railway station is Mysore, and the nearest airport is Mangalore.
 You will have to travel via Kushalnagar or Sidhhapura using road transport and then take a boat to reach the training camp finally.

 The first, and quite possibly, the only elephant village in India, this unusual place is located in Rajasthan.
 Close to Amer fort in Rajasthan this place houses around 100 elephants that give rides to tourists around the fort and their mahouts.
-A community effort, this place is intended to act as a haven for captive elephants.
-You can interact with the wise elephants there, take a short ride, help in their feeding and bathing routines and so on.
+A community effort, this place is intended to act as a haven for rescued elephants.
+You can interact with the wise elephants there although we suggest you do not take a ride and help in their feeding and bathing routines as this has been proven to be detrimental to the elephants.
 Not only feeding it, but you can also help with cooking the meal that the elephants will eat here.
 You will even get the opportunity to paint the elephants with your artistic creations and decorate them beautifully.